Travel Program – Rising 8th & 9th Grade

 Mary Butler, mother of 9th grade Travel Program camper

-Each 2 week session willl be back full of both water and land adventures.
+Each 2 week session willl be packed full of both water and land adventures.
 Profecient (not expert) swimming skills are a must for Travel Program campers.
 Sample schedule coming soon.

 Highlighted Activity: Caving at Raccoon Mountain Caverns